dataplat/dbatools/contributing.md

 ## Adding new commands and features

 * **This is how we like people to add new commands**
 <br><br>New command proposals must be approved by Chrissy LeMaire, the original creator of dbatools.
 This ensures the proposed command aligns with the intended spirit of the toolset.
-You can message Chrissy on [Slack](https://dbatools.io/slack) (@ctrlb) or post your proposal on the [Trello](https://dbatools.io/trello) Ideas list.<br><br>Check out the Ideas list on our [Trello board](https://dbatools.io/trello) to get a feel for the types of commands we like.
+You can message Chrissy on [Slack](https://dbatools.io/slack) (@cl) or post your proposal on the [Trello](https://dbatools.io/trello) Ideas list.<br><br>Check out the Ideas list on our [Trello board](https://dbatools.io/trello) to get a feel for the types of commands we like.
 Also take a look at [Microsoft's SqlServer Trello board](https://sqlps.io/vote) to see the commands that are more appropriate for the official SQL Server PowerShell module (and vote while you're there!)

 * **Here are some specifics on the coding style we prefer**
 <br><br>This will be available on the Wiki shortly.
 Until then, please look inside the .ps1 files or the [dbatools-templates](https://github.com/sqlcollaborative/dbatools-templates) repository.